1) Do I need a referral to see Dr Asif?

 5) Can I request for my surgery to be performed immediately?

 Performing surgery requires some planning and understanding.
-Immediate surgery will not be performed except in certain emergency situations.
+Immediate surgery will not be performed except in certain emergencies.
 You will not have any surgery done on the day of your initial consultation.
-Dr Asif will explain the nature of the surgery and possible complications that could arise, before obtaining your informed content prior to conducting any surgical procedures.
+Dr Asif will explain the nature of the surgery and possible complications that could arise, before obtaining your informed consent before conducting any surgical procedures.

 6) What happens after my skin check?

-Your skin check might be all fine and in that case you will be offered another skin check after a year or sometimes after 6 months depending on the assessment.
-Should any skin cancers be detected, you will be required to have a biopsy performed in order to get a pathology diagnosis.
+Your skin check might be all fine and in that case, you will be offered another skin check after a year or sometimes after 6 months depending on the assessment.
+Should any skin cancers be detected, you will be required to have a biopsy performed to get a pathology (tissue) diagnosis.
 Further treatment will be offered depending on the result of the biopsy which is typically available after a week or so.

 7) What is a biopsy?
 And why would I need one?

-A biopsy is a surgical procedure in which a small sample is taken from a mole/skin lesion to get a clear understanding of its nature.
+A biopsy is a surgical procedure in which a small sample is taken from a mole/skin lesion to clearly understand its nature.
 It is a very important aspect in the diagnosis of any cancers including skin cancers.
 Common forms of skin biopsy include shave biopsy and punch biopsy.
 Other forms of biopsies for skin are called incisional biopsy and excisional biopsy.
-The results from a biopsy will help in making further decision about treatment options.
+The results from a biopsy will help in making further decisions about treatment options.
 Sometimes the biopsy result will be benign (a harmless condition) and as such no further treatment will be required for the skin lesion.

 8) How will the results of any tests be communicated to me?